Tupolev Tu-154: Design

 The Tu-154 is powered by three rear-mounted, low-bypass turbofan engines arranged similarly to those of the Boeing 727, but it is slightly larger than its American counterpart.
 Both the 727 and the Tu-154 use an S-duct for the middle (number-two) engine.
 The original model was equipped with Kuznetsov NK-8-2 engines, which were replaced with Soloviev D-30KU-154s in the Tu-154M.
 All Tu-154 aircraft models have a relatively high thrust-to-weight ratio, giving the type excellent performance, though at the expense of lower fuel efficiency.
 This became an important factor in later decades as fuel costs grew.

 The cockpit is fitted with conventional dual yoke control columns.
 Flight control surfaces are hydraulically operated.

 The cabin of the Tu-154, although of the same six-abreast seating layout, gives the impression of an oval interior, with a lower ceiling than is common on Boeing and Airbus airliners.
 The passenger cabin accommodates 128 passengers in a two-class layout and 164 passengers in single-class layout, and up to 180 passengers in high-density layout.
 The layout can be modified to a winter version where some seats are taken out and a wardrobe is installed for passenger coats.
 The passenger doors are smaller than on its Boeing and Airbus counterparts.
 Luggage space in the overhead compartments is very limited.

 Like the Tupolev Tu-134, the Tu-154 has a wing swept back at 35° at the quarter-chord line.
 The British Hawker Siddeley Trident has the same sweepback angle, while the Boeing 727 has a slightly smaller sweepback angle of 32°.
 The wing also has anhedral (downward sweep) which is a distinguishing feature of Russian low-wing airliners designed during this era.
 Most Western low-wing airliners such as the contemporary Boeing 727 have dihedral (upward sweep).
-The anhedral means that Russian airliners have poor lateral stability compared to their Western counterparts, but also are more resistant to Dutch roll tendencies.
+The anhedral means that Russian airliners have less lateral stability compared to their Western counterparts, but also are more resistant to Dutch roll tendencies.